Proportional Representation in Rank Aggregation: Introduction

-The problem of finding such aggregate rankings is commonly studied under the term \emph{rank aggregation} and has attracted significant attention in social choice theory \citep[e.g.,][]{ASS02a,BCE+14a} and beyond \citep[e.g.,][]{KLAV12a,SCS14a,CMB18a,WDF+24a}.
+The problem of finding such aggregate rankings is commonly studied under the term \emph{rank aggregation} and has attracted significant attention in social choice theory \citep[e.g.,][]{ASS02a,BCE+14a} and beyond \citep[e.g.,][]{KLAV12a,SCS14a,WDF+24a}.
 In more detail, in rank aggregation, we get a profile of weighted rankings as input, where the weights are non-negative and add up to one, and we need to return a single output ranking.
-For instance, this model captures situations where users want to sort hotels to $60\%$ by their price and $40\%$ by their user rating as this task requires us to combine the ranking by price and the ranking by user rating.
-Moreover, in social choice theory a multitude of rank aggregation methods, so-called \emph{social welfare functions (SWFs)}, have been suggested, with the most prominent examples including the Kemeny rule \citep{Keme59a,YoLe78a}, various types of scoring rules \citep{Smit73a,CRX09a,BBP23a,Lede23a}, and Condorcet-type rules \citep{Cope51a,FHN15a}.
+For example, this model precisely captures the situation where a user want to sort hotels to $60\%$ by their price and $40\%$ by their user rating.
+Moreover, rank aggregation has numerous further applications. \begin{itemize} \item Closely related to booking websites, there are many ranking portals that produce a global ranking by aggregating rankings for different criteria.
+For example, a city ranking can be computed by aggregating, say, rankings for the quality of life, cost of living, and economic aspects, and a university ranking by aggregating rankings of the scientific impact, the success of their graduates on the job market, and student satisfaction. \item An increasingly popular application of rank aggregation is the evaluation of AI agents.
+These agents can be ranked according to their performance on different tasks or benchmarks, and the resulting rankings then need to be aggregated into an overall ranking.
+Recent research has advocated the use of social choice methods for this problem \citep[e.g.,][]{LLB+25a,LLK+25a}. \item While the previous examples focus on technical applications, rank aggregation also arises in classical voting settings.
+For instance, in university hiring committees, it is common to compute a ranking of the applicants based on the rankings reported by the committee members, and the job is offered to the applicants according to the final ranking. \end{itemize}

+To address such rank aggregation problems, numerous \emph{social welfare functions (SWFs)}, which map profiles of weighted input rankings to a single output ranking, have been suggested in social choice theory.
+Prominent examples of such SWFs include the Kemeny rule \citep{Keme59a,YoLe78a}, various types of scoring rules \citep{Smit73a,CRX09a,BBP23a,Lede23a}, and Condorcet-type rules \citep{Cope51a,FHN15a}.
+However, as observed by \citet{LPW24a}, all of these classic SWFs are heavily majoritarian: for example, when combining two inverse rankings with weights of $51\%$ and $49\%$, most of the classic SWFs will simply return the ranking with the larger weight instead of actually combining the rankings.

+While this behavior is desirable for some electorate settings, it disqualifies these methods from our intended applications.
+For instance, when computing an aggregated ranking of hotels with 60\% weight for the price ranking, 30\% for the user rating ranking, and 10\% for the location ranking, the output ranking should not simply copy the price ranking.
+Instead, a hotel should be able to compensate a low position in the price ranking with high positions in the other rankings.
+Similarly, when ranking AI models based on their performance on several tasks or applicants in a hiring committee, it seems desirable to faithfully follow the weights, so that the output ranking fairly represents the diverse interests across different tasks or academic departments.